How to police your boundaries without raising hackles

 In short: don’t expect someone else to respond to what you think is a reward.
 Become curious, find out.
 Stay away from luring them with incentives as much as possible.
 “Incentives” work best when they’re not incentives but (unexpected) rewards after the fact.

-As I already mentioned, positive and negative aren’t value judgements.
+As I already mentioned, positive and negative aren’t value judgments.
 They merely indicate whether you’re adding something (positive) to the situation or removing it (negative).
 And for reinforcement it’s about something perceived as pleasant.

 For example: giving someone a treat is a positive, taking away privileges is a negative.
 You might think the latter is a correction (”punishment”), but corrections are about adding or taking away something perceived as negative.